tomerovadia/AllAboard/README.md

   * Cookies
     * [`Session`](http://guides.rubyonrails.org/security.html#session-storage) (e.g. `session[:value]`)
     * [`Flash & Flash.now`](http://guides.rubyonrails.org/action_controller_overview.html#the-flash)
-  * Exception Handling Middleware
+  * Exception Handling
     * Error class, message and call stack
-  * Static Assets Middleware
+  * Static Assets
     * eg. Images, CSS, JavaScript

 ## Directory Structure

 All Aboard operates with the following directory structure.
 The framework's logic lives in the `all_aboard` directory, which should not be accessed by the developer.
-Developers build their app in the other folders: `app` and `config`.
+Developers build their apps in the other folders: `app` and `config`.

   * all_aboard
     * templates